nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Quick Start

-0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+0. Ensure you have Java version `1.8.0_60` or later installed in your computer.<br>
    > Having any Java 8 version is not enough. <br>
-   This app will not work with earlier versions of Java 8.
+   This application will not work with earlier versions of Java 8.

 1. Download the latest `RubyTask.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Task Manager.
+2. Copy the file to the folder you want to use as the home folder for your RubyTask application.
-3. Double-click the file to start the app.
+3. Double-click the file to start the application.
 The GUI should appear in a few seconds.
    > <img src="images/Ui.png" width="600">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
-5. Some example commands you can try:
+   > Some example commands you can try:
    * **`list`** : lists all tasks to do
    * **`add`** `add Buy vegetables i/From the supermarket d/05102016 s/1400 e/1500 t/2 r/n` :
-     adds a task named `Buy vegetables` to the Task Manager.
+     adds a task named `Buy vegetables` to RubyTask.
    * **`delete`**`Buy vegetables` : deletes the 'Buy vegetables' task from the manager.
-   * **`exit`** : exits the app
+   * **`exit`** : exits the application

 6. Refer to the [Features](#features) section below for details of each command.<br>